openkfw/TruBudget/doc/wiki/User-Guide/Projects/Workflowitem.md

 6. Click and pull a workflowitem to the new position in the workflowitem queue
 7. When finished reordering submit the change and exit "edit"-mode with a click on the "done"-icon at the same position the "edit" button has been before.

-## Documents in EEPPortal
+## Documents in EEP-Portal

 **Description:**

-EEPPortal features validation of documents.
+EEP-Portal features validation of documents.
 If a file (like a contract, invoice, etc.) is part of the general workflow of a subproject, the document can be "added" to a workflowitem and later be validated by another user.
 The word "added" is written in quotes because the document itself is not uploaded in any way - instead, a fingerprint is computed and only that fingerprint is stored on the blockchain.
 When another user validates the document, the fingerprint of his/her copy is calculated and compared to the original.

 ### Add document to workflowitem